LRMPUT/OpenHandNode/hand_control_example/README.md

 ### Controlling the simulation

-Those two options above give us the same resoult - running simulation which we can control.
+Those two options above give us the same result - running simulation which we can control.

 Now, in new terminal, we can public data to move the simulated robot:

 ```
 $ rostopic pub /hand_controller/order std_msgs/String "<option>"
 ```

+In <option> field you can put one of four possible actions:
+"open" - open the gripper
+"close" - close the gripper
+"wideOpen" - open the gripper with wider finger spacing "wideClose" - close the gripper from wideOpen position